On Clarity in Financial Analysis

 - aggregation and summarisation

-- visualisation and reporting
+- visualisation for reporting

 - commentary and explanation